fregante/web-ext-submit/readme.md

 - grep
 - tee

-Tested on OS X and travis/linux, they include all of them by default.
+Tested on Travis and GitHub Actions, they include all of them by default.

 ## Usage